avishais/gazebo_adaptive_hand_simulator/README.md

 The simulator offers three hands: Reflex, Model-O and Model-T42 (Yale OpenHand project - https://www.eng.yale.edu/grablab/openhand/).
 To switch between the hands:

-    1. Set the xacro filename in hand.launch to either hand_T42.xacro, hand_O.xacro or hand_reflex.hand.
+    1. Set the xacro filename in hand.launch to either hand_T42.xacro, hand_O.xacro or hand_reflex.xacro.

     2. Set the 'is_model_O_reflex' argument in hand_control.launch to 'true' for the reflex/model-O or 'false' for model-T42.